artur-martsinkovskyi/simiroute/README.md

 -   Ruby 2.5.3
 -   Rails 5.2.2
--   PostgreSQL 9.6.10
+-   PostgreSQL 9.6.10(Actually using AWS RDS)

 ## Installation and launch

 This application is configured to run inside the Docker container.
 To install it you first need to install [docker](https://docs.docker.com/install/) and [docker-compose](https://docs.docker.com/compose/install/).
 Beware setting them to require root access because this may mess up your permissions.
 After you install `docker` and `docker-compose` just run
 `docker-compose build` and `docker-compose up` after build finishes.
-You are awesome.
+Development docker-compose config is stored in `docker-compose.development.yml`.
+All the required data for staging deploy is stored in deploy folder.
+This application is meant to be run on AWS ECS.

 ## How to run the test suite

-When application is built run `docker-compose run web rspec`.
+When application is built run `docker-compose -f docker-compose.development.yml -p simiroute run web rspec`.